mashingan/anonimongo/readme.md

 By default, it's empty string which also indicate the command operations working without the need to `explain` the queries.
 For others detailed caveats can be found [here](#caveats).

+Almost all of the APIs are in asynchronous so the user must `await` or use `waitfor` if the scope where it's called not an asynchronous function.
+Any API that insert/update/delete will return [WriteResult][wr-doc].
+So the user can check whether the write operation is successful or not with its field boolean `success` and the field string `reason` to know what's the error message returned.
+However it's still throwing any other error such as `BsonFetchError`, `KeyError`, `IndexError` and others kind of errors type which raised by the underlying process.
+Those errors are indicating an err in the program flow hence elevated on how the user handles them.

 [This page][5] (`anonimongo.html`) is the elaborate documentation.
 It also explains several modules and the categories for those modules.
 [The index][6] also available.